lorinbaum/lorinbaum.github.io/posts/Inbox.md

-bigger spheres = more time spent on the project brighter spheres = newer project thumbnails of proximate spheres that act as buttons to the projects make them more distinct.
+bigger spheres = more time spent on the project brighter spheres = newer project thumbnails of proximate spheres that act as buttons to the projects and make them more recognizable.

 ![](attachments/pasted-image-20240123193144.png)
-example for connections: Information about me (smol white dot) and the two rather personal works nearby seemed "connected" to me: they all give a more direct image of my mind.

 ![](attachments/pasted-image-20240123193439.png)

 In the summary at the beginning of each project page, connected notes (neighbors) were referenced explitly to lay out the structure and provide further reading.

-- No search engine optimization - all content was generated dynamically and undiscovered by crawlers
-- requires javascript
-- inefficient to use, relies on curiosity of visitor, needs to turn the blob to discover everything
-- information structure too weak to support large number of projects at various levels of resolution (density, thought hours) and versions
-	- low benefit from connections at high cost of visual complexity. imagine dozens of project bubbles
+The dynamically generated content was undiscovered by crawlers, required javascript and was inefficient to use and to add to.

+## decentralization

 [bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf)
 [ethereum whitepaper (original)](https://ethereum.org/content/whitepaper/whitepaper-pdf/Ethereum_Whitepaper_-_Buterin_2014.pdf)